oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 | i16          | Integer | Signed 16 bit integer, value must be between -32768 and 32767.
 | i32          | Integer | Signed 32 bit integer, value must be between -2147483648 and 2147483647.
 | u\<*n*\>     | Integer | Unsigned integer or bit field of \<*n*\> bits, value must be between 0 and 2^\<*n*\> - 1.

-* *Note: There is currently no approved standard for JSON Schema.
-When it is available as an Internet RFC, it will* *be referenced as an authoritative source of semantic validation keywords.*

 #### 3.2.1.6 Pattern
 The *pattern* option specifies a regular expression used to validate a String instance.